 Georgia Gwinnett College does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or any other forms of nonconsensual sexual activity.
 Sexual misconduct in any form violates the Student Code of Conduct and college policies and may violate federal and state laws.
 Violations of this policy are subject to disciplinary sanctions through the offices of Equal Opportunity and Title IX Compliance, and/or Human Resources for employees as outlined in applicable college policies.
-Please visit to review procedures, policies and protocols for reporting and addressing allegations of student, employee, or visitor sexual misconduct.
+Please visit to review procedures, policies and protocols for reporting and addressing allegations of student, employee, or visitor sexual misconduct must pursue criminal charges.
+The complainant maintains his/her rights throughout the process.